 The friends and family of Noboru Inamoto established the Inamoto Lectureship in 1997 as a means of fulfilling the lifelong ideals of Professor Inamoto: to support closer ties between individuals and institutions in the United States of America and Japan and other East Asian countries.

-With thanks to Barbara Inamoto, our generous retiree, donor, and widow of Prof. Noboru Inamoto, the USC Emeriti Center is co-sponsoring a series of evening lectures at the Huntington Library.
-The first one is on Tuesday, February 28, 2017.
-Future lectures are listed below.
-Please join us if you can!
+With thanks to Barbara Inamoto, our generous retiree, donor, and widow of Prof. Noboru Inamoto, the USC Emeriti Center co-sponsored a series of evening lectures at the Huntington Library.

 The Huntington Library, Art Collections, and Botanical Gardens: